JasperFx/alba/documentation/getting_started.md

 project for your application like so:

 <pre>
-PM> Install-Package Alba
+PM> Install-Package Alba.AspNetCore2
 </pre>

 Or, using paket:

 <pre>
-paket add nuget Alba
+paket add nuget Alba.AspNetCore2
 </pre>

 **For ASP.Net Core 2.0, you'll need to instead use the Alba.AspNetCore2 Nuget.** There are no other public API differences, but the internals of ASP.Net Core are